Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 SaaS application users also expect to receive properly tested updates and assistance whenever they contact you with a problem.

-Vendor lock-in refers to the unfortunate situation where an organization finds moving from one vendor to another is extremely difficult.
 One way to ensure your SaaS application puts users’ vendor lock-in concerns to rest is to make it supports standard integration APIs, so users are free to connect the solution with other SaaS or on-premises applications.

 That way, users can add capabilities to the SaaS application instead of switching to another vendor.
 This multi-service approach can enable users to innovate without continually changing vendors.